bergernetch/nextcloud-social-login/README.md

 For the original code see https://github.com/zorn-v/nextcloud-social-login

+## Installation

+Just install the sociallogin App from Nextcloud App Store, then replace the file nextcloud-social-login/lib/Provider/CustomOAuth2.php with the one from this repo.

+After an update, very likely this must be done again, not tested yet.

 ## Custom OAuth2/OIDC groups

 The custom OAuth2 code has been changed to allow a OAuth2 with PlanningCenter.